BLCM/bl3mods/Aaron0000/Balands/README.md

 Sapper - Maximum lifesteal reduced to 6%, time needed to reach max lifesteal reduced by 50%.

-Green Monster - Replaced Click, Click... with Forge and made the description more accurate.
+Green Monster - Replaced Click, Click... with Redistribution and made the description more accurate.

- ┗----Rationale: Given how the splash bonus is never mentioned anywhere on the card it isn't unreasonable to assume it wasn't intended.
-Losing a 100% boost in splash damage is a big loss, so it has at least been somewhat compensated for by replacing Click, Click... with Forge (for whatever reason, Click, Click... can only spawn with one point on this class mod legitimately.)
-Bullet hose builds should appreciate this.
+ ┗----Rationale: The other skills present on the class mod seem to aim towards maintaining the corrosive damage bonus, so Redistribution was added to further that goal and give bullet-hose builds a leg up.

 Mind Sweeper - No change.